tewarid/tewarid.github.io/_posts/2016/2016-08-09-arduino-usb-dfu-firmware-from-scratch.md

 ---
 layout: default
 title: Arduino USB DFU firmware from scratch
-tags: arduino usb dfu firmware atmega16u2
+tags: arduino usb dfu avr atmel studio
 ---

-The Device Firmware Upgrade (DFU) firmware for the ATmega16U2 on Arduino UNO R3 is used to flash the USB Serial firmware, among [others](https://www.arduino.cc/en/Hacking/MidiWith8U2Firmware), using Atmel's [FLIP](http://www.microchip.com/developmenttools/productdetails.aspx?partno=flip) tool.
+The Device Firmware Upgrade (DFU) firmware for the ATmega16U2 on Arduino Uno R3 is used to flash the USB Serial firmware, among [others](https://www.arduino.cc/en/Hacking/MidiWith8U2Firmware), using Atmel's [FLIP](http://www.microchip.com/developmenttools/productdetails.aspx?partno=flip) tool.

 This post documents how you can build from scratch DFU firmware using Atmel Studio 7 and its LUFA Library extension.
 You'll need an ISP/ICSP programmer to program the ATmega16U2.